weirdrock/ComputerCraft-Streaming-Radio/README.md

 You must run this on a system that is accessible from the in-game computer.

 Note: This script requires **ffmpeg 5.1 or later** with dfpwm support.
 Ubuntu packages are often out of date.
-Additionally, ffmpeg has an issue with DNS name resolution--On Ubuntu 22.04 you'll need to install and start the package 'nscd' to fix this.
+Additionally, ffmpeg has an issue with DNS name resolution (you will get segmentation faults when trying to use a streaming input).
+On Ubuntu 22.04 you'll need to install and start the package 'nscd' to fix this.
 ```
 sudo apt-get install nscd
 sudo systemctl start nscd.service